andrewperrindev/adventofcode/day01/README.md

 treb7uchet
 ```

-In this example, the calibration values of these four lines are `12, 38, 15, and 77`.
+In this example, the four numbers parsed out would be `12, 38, 15, and 77`.
 Adding these together produces 142.

-Consider your entire calibration document.
-What is the sum of all of the calibration values?
+The provided code should return the sum of numbers for a given input.

 ### Part 2

-Your calculation isn't quite right.
-It looks like some of the digits are actually spelled out with letters:
-one, two, three, four, five, six, seven, eight, and nine also count as valid "digits".

-Equipped with this new information, you now need to find the real first and last digit on each line.
+In addition to numerical digits, you must now consider numbers spelled out in words.
+Only the numbers one through nine will be provided in the input.
 For example:
 ```
 two1nine